balmoral/opal-highcharts/README.md

 ## Ruby wrapper for the Highcharts.js and Highstock.js charting libraries

-The goal of this project is to wrap the Highcharts and Highstock APIs in Opal, providing a nice Ruby interface to Highcharts' functionality.
+The goal of this project is to wrap the Highcharts and Highstock APIs in Opal, providing a simple Ruby interface to Highcharts' functionality.

 To find out more about Highcharts, check out these links: